Is cold water therapy good for you?

 If you want to try cold water therapy, it’s important to keep sessions brief and build them up gradually.
 Here are some pointers to get you started.

 • Try a cold shower first.
-This is less intense than outdoor swimming, and can help to test how your body responds.
-Gradually reduce the temperature and increase the length of time you spend in cold water as your body gets used to it.
+This is less intense than outdoor swimming and can help to test how your body responds.
+Gradually reduce the temperature and increase the time you spend in cold water as your body gets used to it.

 • If you want to try open water swimming, find an organised group or session, supervised by experts.
 Never go alone.
 Start in the summer months, when waters aren’t so cold.
 Again, build up the time you spend in the water slowly.

 • After your session, warm up gradually by removing wet clothes, drying yourself and dressing in warm layers.
-Having a warm drink and something to eat (preferably sweet) can help.
+Then have a warm drink and something to eat.
 Don’t have a hot bath or shower, as the sudden change in temperature can be dangerous.

 Dr Samantha Wild